By Elisabetta Ciardullo

 Among many other benefits, raw onions help lower cholesterol, and their anti-allergen effect helps people with respiratory problems linked to allergies.

-The benefits of polyphenols and unsaturated fatty acids that are associated with the consumption of extra virgin olive oil have been explored at length and are summarized in The Gut Immune Connection, and have been covered in previous editions of this Newsletter.
+The benefits of polyphenols and unsaturated fatty acids that are associated with the consumption of extra virgin olive oil have been explored at length and are summarized in The Gut Immune Connection.
 Basil also has strong anti-inflammatory properties, which can fight many diseases.
 So in this dish, the only ingredient that may be less advantageous is bread, but you can easily substitute the white bread with whole grain bread, rich in fiber and nutritional properties.
 And don’t forget, the great satisfaction that you get from this dish is the feeling of satiety, that will not bring you back to the refrigerator too quickly.

 1-2 slices of stale bread per person – style sourdough, ciabatta, Tuscan bread loaf.
 NO pre-sliced bread!1-2 tomatoes per person: whatever tomato you have that is naturally ripened, not kept in the refrigerator, and preferably bio.
 Heirloom tomatoes work great, but also tomatoes on the vine as well as Roma tomatoes, as long as they are ripe and flavorful.3-4 Basil leaves per person or as you like1 green onion per person sliced thin

 ¼ sweet red onion per person sliced thin

 1. Cut the washed tomatoes in small cubes, put in a salad bowl, making sure to save all the juices.

 2. Cut the Basil by hand and add it to the tomatoes.